Spatiotemporal Graph Learning with Direct Volumetric Information Passing and Feature Enhancement: Background: OOD test in Spatiotemporal Prediction

+\paragraph{\textbf{{Chaotic Dynamics}.} } Nonlinear PDEs may exhibit chaotic behavior.
+In these systems, small perturbations in ICs can lead to exponentially different solutions.
+Over time, this chaotic evolution can cause the solution to become highly sensitive to ICs (e.g., the 2D FN and 2D/3D GS RD test data examples shown in Figure \ref{fig:examples}b-d), resulting in a distribution that is very different from the IID distribution of ICs, yielding an OOD solution space.

+\paragraph{\textbf{{Long-term Evolution}.}} In many nonlinear PDEs, solutions tend to evolve toward certain stable structures or steady states known as attractors.
+These attractors can be complex structures in the solution space.
+Over time, the solution might converge to or oscillate around these attractors, regardless of the IID nature of ICs (e.g., the Burgers, FN and GS RD examples in our paper).
+The distribution of solutions near these attractors can be very different from the IC IID distribution.
+Essentially, the system's long-term behavior is determined more by the attractors rather than by ICs.

+\paragraph{\textbf{{Spatialtemporal Correlations}.}} The assumption of IID ICs implies no spatial/temporal correlations initially.
+However, the evolving dynamics governed by PDEs can introduce correlations over time.
+These correlations can lead to a solution that has a distribution quite different from the original IID distribution.
+The emergence of such correlations indicates that the evolved solution is not just a simple extension of ICs, producing datasets with OOD.

+\paragraph{\textbf{{Breaking of Statistical Assumptions}.}} As the system evolves, the assumptions that justified the IID nature of ICs may no longer hold.
+The dynamics of the PDE can induce structures, patterns, or dependencies that were not present in ICs.
+As a result, the statistical properties of the evolved solution may diverge from those of ICs, leading to an OOD.

-In addition, we have indeed considered OOD ICs in our tests, e.g., the ICs of the 2D/3D GS examples are randomly placed square cube concentrations (1 2 square/cube blocks) as shown in Figure 1c-d.
+Hence, even though the ICs are IID, the resulting solution trajectories are OOD.
+This might be a little bit different from our understanding of IID/OOD datasets in common practices of NLP, CV, etc. In addition, we have indeed considered OOD ICs in our tests, e.g., the ICs of the 2D/3D GS RD examples are randomly placed square cube concentrations (1 or 2 square/cube blocks) as shown in Figure \ref{fig:examples}c-d.
 The resulting solution datasets are obviously OOD.
 Therefore, all the results of generalizing to different ICs represent OOD tests.
 Given the same comparison test sets, our model shows better generalization performance over other baselines.